Greetly is an award-winning iPad sign in app. Our visitor registration app was recently given Great User Experience and

 - Visitor Photos: Capturing a photo of each visitor allows you to quickly and accurately identify each visitor.
 When it comes to investigating a problem or breach, employees may be more likely to identify a person by a photograph than by a name.

 - Visitor Logbook: A cloud-based visitor logbook keeps a record of your visitors, including important information such as the date and time of arrival and possibly also departure.
 If an issue arises during a particular time frame, these records can be invaluable to determining who was onsite at the time of the problem.
 The best systems are cloud-based so this information can be accessed and reviewed on any device.

 - GDPR Compliance: The European Union's General Data Protection Regulation (commonly referred to as simply GDPR) compliant apps ensures that your visitors' information is protected from exploitation and misuse.
 At the same time, it protects your business from expensive fines, costly interruptions, and embarrassment if you are found to be non-compliant.

 Another consideration for European workplaces is where their data is stored.
 If outside Europe, look for a partner that is Privacy Shield certified to ensure you meet strict EU data protection guidelines.

-- Data Protection: Regardless of whether you are subject to GDPR or not, you should find a provider the follows best-in-class data transmission protocols like Privacy Shield whose standards are determined by the International Trade Administration.
+- Data Protection: Regardless of whether you are subject to GDPR or not, you should find a provider that follows best-in-class data transmission protocols like Privacy Shield whose standards are determined by the International Trade Administration.

 - eSignatures for Legal Documents: Collecting an electronic signature for documents like non-disclosure agreements, waivers, and other legal documents can be integrated into some of the best apps.
-This ensures that every visitor signs required forms before gaining entry and that the forms are stored in an easily accessible way.
+This ensures that every visitor signs the required forms before gaining entry and that the forms are stored in an easily accessible way.

 (Not to brag but G2 recently named Greetly "Best ROI" in the visitor management category.)